-Today I have a soup recipe for you, that’s perfect for a wintery day.
-You can use all kinds of veggies in this Slow Cooker Yellow-Eyed Bean Soup and it cooks in your little 1 1/2 to 2 quart slow cooker.
-I actually used my 2 1/2 quart and it worked fine.
+Today I have a soup recipe for you, that’s so easy.
+Just throw everything together in your slow cooker before you leave for work.
+You can use all kinds of veggies in this Slow Cooker Yellow-Eyed Bean Soup.

-In this soup, the sweet potatoes mix with the beans to create a rich broth that gets a hint of sweetness from the sweet potato.
-It uses seasonal ingredients that you may already have on hand.
+In this crockpot soup, the sweet potatoes mix with the beans to create a rich broth that gets a hint of sweetness from the sweet potato.
+I love that it uses seasonal ingredients that you may already have on hand.

 - 1 cup dried yellow eyed beans

 - 2 cloves garlic minced

 - 1 tablespoon veggie bouillon

 - 1 sprig fresh rosemary , or 1/2 teaspoon ground